LGBTQ culture in Vancouver

-Vancouver's (British Columbia, Canada) LGBT community is centered on Davie Village.
-Historically, LGBT people have also gathered in the Chinatown and Gastown neighborhoods.
+Vancouver's (British Columbia, Canada) LGBTQ community is centered on Davie Village.
+Commercial Drive has historically acted as a gayborhood for the Vancouver lesbian community.
+Historically, LGBTQ people have also gathered in the Chinatown and Gastown neighborhoods.
 Former establishments include Dino's Turkish Baths, a gay bathhouse on Hastings, and the city's first drag bar, BJ's, on Pender Street.

+CBC has said Vancouver is seen as a haven for LGBTQ people, and Condé Nast Traveler has called Vancouver the most gay-friendly city in Canada.

 Community centres

 Qmunity, founded in 1979 as the Vancouver Gay Community Centre and formerly known as The Centre, is located on Bute Street in Davie Village.